Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/scratch-lang/4_RGB_LED.rst

     Freenove_Kit/Code/Scratch3/04.1_Keyboard_RGBLED.sb3

 Click the green flag.
-Then click “r”, “g” and “b” randomly and observe the color change.
+Then click "r", "g" and "b" randomly and observe the color change.

-**“r”, “g” and “b” on key board will be used and detect.**
+**"r", "g" and "b" on key board will be used and detect.**

 .. image:: ../_static/imgs/scratch_KEY_RGB.png
     :align: center